vivid-inc/polypara/QUALITY.md

 ## Release checklist

+Review the entirety of the release checklist before proceeding.

 #### Before release
 - Update [CHANGELOG.md](CHANGELOG.md) to reflect the new version.
   - Replace the `_Unreleased_` attribute with the actual date.